Star (2024 film): Development

 In June 2019, Harish Kalyan, who had a successful collaboration with director Elan after Pyaar Prema Kaadhal (2018), was reported to collaborate with the latter for his next directorial.
 Amma Creations, headed by T. Siva, would reportedly produce the venture.
 On 5 December 2020, the project was confirmed by the director, during an interview.
 Yuvan Shankar Raja was revealed to have been brought on board to compose the score, in his second consecutive film with the director after Pyaar Prema Kaadhal.
 Yuvan was reportedly paid 6 crores for his involvement.
 The venture's production house, Screen Scene Media Entertainment Pvt Ltd, made a public announcement on 12 December.
 The official title, Star, was announced with a promotional poster that day.
 In July 2021, reports claimed that the venture was shelved, due to creative differences between Elan and Kalyan.

 In August 2023, Kavin, who was praised for his performance in Dada (2023) and a long-time friend of the director, was reported to replace Kalyan for the lead role.
 On 27 August, B. V. S. N. Prasad, header of Sri Venkateswara Cine Chitra, who made his Tamil debut with Asvins (2023), and Rise East Entertainment announced that they would be jointly producing the film.
-On 10 September, Aaditi Pohankar and Preity Mukhundhan were announced both playing lead actress roles, with both pairing opposite Kavin, for the first time.
-The film marks as Aaditi's second Tamil film after the 2017 film Gemini Ganeshanum Suruli Raajanum.
-She was announced to play the role of Jimikky, the love interest of Kavin's character, Kalai.
+On 10 September, Preity Mukhundhan and Aaditi Pohankar were announced both playing lead actress roles, with both pairing opposite Kavin, for the first time.
+The film marks as Priety's debut film, along with her Telugu debut Om Bheem Bush and Aaditi's second Tamil film after the 2017 film Gemini Ganeshanum Suruli Raajanum.
+Both were announced to play the roles of Poonakutty and Jimikky, the love interests of Kavin's character, Kalai.